electron-userland/electron-build-service/k8s/readme.md

     ingress:
       provider: "none"
     ```

+   Add label `builder=true` for every node where builder should be deployed.

 2. If not embedded etcd is used: Catalog Apps -> etcd-operator from Rancher Library (not from Helm).